AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 });

 /**
-* login* and acquireToken* APIs return an account object containing "homeAccountId"
+* acquireToken* APIs return an account object containing the "homeAccountId"
 * you should keep a record of this in your app and use it later on when calling acquireTokenSilent
 * For more, see: https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/accounts.md
 */